Slow movement (culture): Fashion

 The term slow fashion was coined by Kate Fletcher in 2007 (Centre for Sustainable Fashion, UK).
 "Slow fashion is not a seasonal trend that comes and goes like animal print, but a sustainable fashion movement that is gaining momentum."

 The slow fashion style is based on the same principles of the slow food movement, as the alternative to mass-produced clothing (also known as fast fashion).
 Initially, the slow clothing movement was intended to reject all mass-produced clothing, referring only to clothing made by hand, but has broadened to include many interpretations and is practiced in various ways.
 Functional and fashion novelty drives consumers to replace their items faster, causing an increase of imported goods into the United States alone.
 It was reported by the Economic Policy Institute that in 2007, the U.S. imported six billion dollars' worth in fashion articles.
-Popular brands, such as Patagonia, make products that are made to endure the test of time and be environmentally conscious.

 Some examples of slow fashion practices include: